palletorsson/partybox/README.md

 wmm_enabled=0
 </pre>

-* driver=rtl871xdrv (nl80211 most used)
 * The driver you are using depends on what wireless card you use

-Also:
+* I use the driver=rtl871xdrv (but nl80211 is a more common one)

+Activate hostapd as default:
-* sudo nano /etc/default/hostapd
+* $ sudo nano /etc/default/hostapd

+_ Edit the DAEMON_CONF="":

 <pre>
 DAEMON_CONF="/etc/hostapd/hostapd.conf"
 </pre>

-Reboot
+_ Save and exit (Ctrl X y)

+Optional Reboot:
 * $ sudo reboot

-* Log in again see that the Pi start without errors
+* See that the Pi start without errors
+* Login into the PI using ssh ( user:pi password:raspberry )

 Tips: Check hostapd
 * $ sudo service hostapd status